suzubu/peeling-letters-animation/README.md

-# 🌀 Shader PNG Distortion
+# 🌀 Peeling Letters Animation

 > A Three.js experiment using GLSL shaders to create a distortion effect on a PNG image based on mouse proximity.